 Sixty thousand years ago, another advanced logic-based civilization, the DNA C, also left Africa.
-They followed the same path as the F, up to the blue line.
-Unlike the F, they did not settle along the blue line, they continued to Bactria.
-From Bactria, they moved along the Himalayan ridge to reach Australia.
-They are currently known as the Aborigine.
-They lived on a now submerged land between the Mizoram State and Australia, called Sunda land.
-Australia was never suitable for human habitation.
+They followed the same path as the F, up to the Tigris.
+Unlike the F, they continued to Bactria.
+From Bactria, they moved along the Himalayan ridge to reach Sunda land.
+They skipped the Indus that was not a rainwater river.
+They lived in Sunda land, not Australia.
+When Sunda land was submerged, they moved east to China, Japan, Mongolia, and Alaska.